-The BRD4150B radio board is equipped with an 8 Mbit Macronix MX25R SPI flash that is connected directly to the EFR32.
-Figure 5.3 Radio Board Serial Flash on page 18 shows how the serial flash is connected to the EFR32.
+The BRD4168A Radio Board is equipped with an 8 Mbit Macronix MX25R SPI flash that is connected directly to the EFR32.
+The figure below shows how the serial flash is connected to the EFR32.

 Figure 5.3.
 Radio Board Serial Flash